Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 - Improving children's mental health with a system of care (SOC)

-- Parent initiated treatment
+- Family initiated treatment (FIT)

 - Wraparound with Intensive Services (WISe)

-- Youth substance use involuntary treatment
+- Youth substance use involuntary treatment, recovery services, and treatment services